SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/graphics/HowTo_Draw_Text.md

    You may find it convenient at this point to change the name of the new file from "SpriteFont1" to the friendly name of the font you intend to load (keeping the .spritefont file extension).
 The friendly name identifies the font once it is installed on your computer, for example, "Courier New" or "Times New Roman."
 When you reference the font in your code, you must use the friendly name you have assigned it.
    Pipeline tool creates a new .spritefont file for your font.

-3. Right click on your new font file in the Pipeline project explorer and select Open (or Open With to choose your prefered editor).
+3. Right click on your new font file in the Pipeline project explorer and select Open (or Open With to choose your preferred editor).

 4. If you did not name the new file with the font's friendly name, type the friendly name of the font to load into the FontName element.
    Again, this is not the name of a font file, but rather the name that identifies the font once it is installed on your computer.
 You can use the Fonts folder in the **Control Panel** to see the names of fonts installed on your system, and to install new ones.
 The content pipeline supports the same fonts as the [System.Drawing.Font](http://msdn.microsoft.com/en-us/library/system.drawing.font.aspx) class, including TrueType fonts, but not bitmap (.fon) fonts.
 You may find it convenient to save the new .spritefont file using this friendly name.
 When you reference the font in your code, you must use the friendly name you have assigned it.